MAS believes that: Healthy people make for healthier communities.

 - 2015 form – Verification of Transportation Abilities – this form is completed by your medical provider, and stays on file at MAS, regarding wheelchair, stretcher or ambulance transportation.
 We will need you to serve as the link between your medical provider and ensuring that MAS has the latest copy of the form.

 - 2020 Form – Outside Common Medical Area – the local area where you routinely receive medical care is defined as your Common Medical Area (CMA).
-There are times when the best care will be outside that area, and MAS strives to get enrollees to the best care.
 This form helps validate care outside of the CMA.